Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Practising what to say when offering their services

-Keeping track of how much they earn
+Keeping track of their earnings

-If they’re nervous, roleplay a few conversations.
+If they’re nervous, role-play a few conversations.
 If they need help with pricing, discuss what seems fair and achievable.

 Teach Smart Money Habits Alongside